A Unified Theory of Diversity in Ensemble Learning: Conclusion

 \section{Conclusion}

 We have presented a unified theory of ensemble diversity.
-A key insight is that it is not the task (e.g. classification/regression) that matters, but the {\em loss function.} We demonstrated that a natural basis for the concept of diversity can be found as a {\em hidden dimension in the bias-variance decomposition of the ensemble loss.} Diversity emerges naturally when considered from this point of view---as one part of a {\em bias-variance-diversity} decomposition, specific to the chosen loss function, all taking a common form:
+A key insight is that it is not the task (e.g., classification/regression) that matters, but the {\em loss function.} We demonstrated that diversity can be seen as a {\em hidden dimension in the bias-variance decomposition of an ensemble loss.} Diversity emerges naturally with this point of view---the exact functional form is specific to the loss being used, but the decompositions have a common structure applicable for a wide range of losses:

-The gives a clear relationship between the ensemble performance and diversity, measured as a target-independent quantity.
-The only other scenario where was previously available is for squared loss with an arithmetic mean combiner \citep{ueda1996generalization}.
-Our framework is an alternative in this case, but also generalises the notion of diversity to a wide range of other losses.
-The framework provides a methodology to automatically identify the combiner rule that enables such a decomposition, which we define as the {\em centroid combiner rule.} This generalises the idea of ensemble ``averaging'' to many other scenarios.
-The case of 0-1 loss is particularly interesting---we prove that, for any combiner, {\em a target-independent diversity term cannot exist.} Following \citet{james1997generalizations}, we introduced a {\em diversity-effect} term which, though target-dependent, allows us to understand the role that diversity plays.\\
+This gives a clear relationship between the ensemble performance and its diversity.
+The only other scenario where this was previously available is for squared loss with an arithmetic mean combiner \citep{ueda1996generalization}.
+Our framework is an alternative in this case, but generalises the notion of diversity to a far wider range of losses, including the cross-entropy, and Poisson regression losses, but more generally any Bregman divergence.
+The decomposition requires the use of a particular combination rule, specific to the loss at hand, which we call the {\em centroid combiner.} This combiner turns out to correspond to several well-known combiners already in the literature---e.g., for cross-entropy, it is the normalized geometric mean.
+This generalises the idea of ensemble ``averaging'' to many other scenarios, explained as averaging in a dual coordinate system defined by a Bregman divergence.